Corporate Development Group logo

 Corporate Development Group differentiates itself through speed of funding and simplicity of the application process compared to traditional SBA loans or bank financing.
 The 48-hour funding promise and straightforward online application are key selling points.
 However, the website provides minimal detail about terms, rates, repayment structures, or eligibility requirements, which is typical of merchant cash advance providers who often structure repayment as a percentage of daily credit card sales rather than fixed monthly payments.

 Potential borrowers should be aware that merchant cash advances, while fast, typically carry higher costs than traditional small business loans due to their structure and the risk profile they assume.
-The lack of transparent fee, rate, and term information on the website makes it difficult to assess the true cost of borrowing before application.
+The lack of listed fee, rate, and term information on the website makes it difficult to assess the true cost of borrowing before application.
 Interested applicants should request detailed disclosure of all terms and compare against alternative business financing options before committing.

 Services & Features